7H3-PR073C70R/fitness-ai-spring/README.md

 2. Activity is saved to MongoDB and published to RabbitMQ.
 3. AI Service consumes the event, generates a recommendation, and stores it.

 ---

-## Contributing

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes.
-4. Push to the branch.
-5. Open a pull request.

----